ccranswick/ISM354Master/Study/Javascript/Chapters 8, 9, 11 and 14/Readme.md

 {Widget,9.95}:0:[{Widget,9.95},{Gadget,22.95}]
 {Gadget,22.95}:1:[{Widget,9.95},{Gadget,22.95}]
 ```
 > Note: java returns object Object if you try to display an enumerable object.
-I used *Object.values()* to get the values out of the array.
+I used *Object.values()* to get the values out of the array. see [String Representation](#stringrep)
 ```
 // Without Object.values()
 console.log(`